Money Advice

 Tim Ferriss has a good guest blog post by Ramit Sethi about building an automated personal finance system.
 The punch line is that a without an automated system we are facing more financial decisions that we are able to process in a wise manner.
 Rather than having to face those decisions one at a time, we should put our finances on “automatic” as much as possible.
 The classic example of this is rather than each month deciding if / how much money to save, set-up an automate transfer into a saving account for some reason, set amount.
 You don’t have to think about it, it just happens.

-Buy Happiness and Have a Rich Life
+Buy Happiness / Have a Rich Life

 Added in 2022